lostdanielfound/Linking-Libraries/README.md

 ###

 ### Make
 Running the Makefile within this directory will compile a shared library, you will need a will to have the compiler build the shared library for you.
-(I Will go over that soon)